Wertik/ConditionalText/README.md

 Conditions should always have a valid operator on the left side and the limit number on the right. ``<10, >50, !=100``

-Valid string operators: `=, !=`\
+Any type operators: `empty, !empty` (check if a placeholder returns empty value) Valid string operators: `=, !=`\
 Valid number operators: `=, !=, <, >, <=, >=`\
 Valid time operators: `=, !=, <, >, <=, >=`